LighthouseL2/Clearfund/README.md

 ## 🚢 Deployment

-The application is configured for deployment on platforms like Vercel or Netlify.
+The application is configured for deployment on Netlify.
 The `@netlify/plugin-nextjs` is included in devDependencies.

 ### Build for Production